UAE: Residents who plan to move to US face uncertainty ahead of presidential election

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Reem (name changed on request) is worried as the election date nears.
-After waiting two years for her spousal visa since marrying her husband who is in the US, she reflects on her situation.
+Reem (name changed on request) is worried as the election draws to a close today.
+After waiting two years for her spousal visa since marrying her US-based husband, she fears any change that could affect her situation.

 "I finally received my approval, but now I am concerned about the upcoming interview appointment,” she said.
 This interview is crucial for her reunion with her husband.